-Throughout his career, Thornton has continued to tell uniquely Australian stories that have largely evolved from his own life experiences.
-His widely acclaimed feature film; Samson and Delilah won the Caméra d’Or at the 2009 Cannes Film Festival, which introduced his movies and a unique perspective to an international audience.
+Throughout his career Thornton has continued to tell uniquely Australian stories that have largely evolved from his own life experiences.
+His widely acclaimed feature film; Samson and Delilah, won the Caméra d’Or at the 2009 Cannes Film Festival and introduced his movies, and his unique perspective, to an international audience.

-In his relatively short career, Warwick Thornton has won a total of 25 awards and received a further 13 nominations worldwide.
-He has written six screenplays, directed 10 films, and as a cinematographer he has been credited in more than 29 productions.
+In his relatively short career, Warwick Thornton has won a total of 38 awards and received a further 34 nominations worldwide.
+He has written twelve screenplays, directed twenty one films, and as a cinematographer he has been credited in more than 48 productions.
 He is also represented by Anna Schwartz Gallery for his photographic art.

 Warwick continues to reside in his hometown of Alice Springs.